You will be charged fines for all items returned after the due date.

 How can you appeal?

-If you think you may have mitigating circumstances, such as illness or emergency, please contact us as soon as possible - by phone, email or at the Help Zone.
+If you think you may have exceptional or mitigating circumstances, such as illness or emergency, please contact us as soon as possible - by phone, email or at the Help Zone.

 If your query cannot be resolved immediately, Library staff will take the details on a fines appeal form.
 You will be allowed to continue to borrow while we look into the matter (for up to a week).
 During this time you will need to have your items issued to you by library staff at the Help Zone, as you will be automatically blocked on the self-service units.